-Be gentle with your hair and use a non perfumed shampoo or baby shampoo only.
+Be gentle with your hair and use a non perfumed shampoo or baby shampoo.

 It is best not to use a hair dryer but to gently dry your hair with a soft towel.
 Or you can let your hair dry naturally.

-Let your radiographer know if the skin gets sore and they can advise you on how to care for it.
+Let your radiographer know if your skin gets sore and they can advise you on how to care for it.

 You might like to cover your head with a soft hat or scarf to protect the exposed skin and keep your head warm.